GeorgeDavis-TriumphTech/GeorgeDavis-TriumphTech/README.md

 ### `Code` :octocat:

-The repositories (both public and private) are a collection of work that I've worked on/collaborated for Trend Micro and can be used/fixed/improved/shared with the same good intentions it was written.
+The repositories (both public and private) are a collection of work that I've worked on/collaborated for Triumph Tech and can be used/fixed/improved/shared with the same good intentions it was written.

 ### `Work` :nerd_face:

-I'm a DevOps & Cloud Solution Architect with my speciality in product design, development and infrastructure.
-Currently, I am working as a Cloud Solutions Architect for Trend Micro.
+I'm aa AWS Solutions Architect with my speciality in product design, development, infrastructure and DevOps.
+Currently, I am working as a Solutions Architect for Triumph Tech.

 ### `Contribute` :clap: